anomaly/prestans-docs/source/handlers.rst

 More often than not, the content your handler sends back, would have been read queried from a persistent data store.
 Sending persistent data verbatim nearly never fits the user case.
 A useful API sends back appropriate amount of information to the client to make the request useful without bloating the response.
 This becomes a cases by case consideration of what a request handler sends back.
 Sending out persistent objects verbatim could sometimes pose to be a security threat.

-prestans requires you to transform each persistent object into a REST model.
-To ease this tedious task prestans provides a feature called :doc:`data_adapters`.
-Data Adapters perform the simple task of converting persistent instances or collections of persistent instances to paired prestans REST models, while ensuring that the persistent data matches the validation rules defined by your API.
+Prestans requires you to transform each persistent object into a REST model.
+To ease this tedious task Prestans provides a feature called :doc:`data_adapters`.
+Data Adapters perform the simple task of converting persistent instances or collections of persistent instances to paired Prestans REST models, while ensuring that the persistent data matches the validation rules defined by your API.

 Data Adapters are specific to backends, and it's possible to write your own your backend specific data adapter.
 All of this is discussed in the chapter dedicated to :doc:`data_adapters`.

 Minifying Content
 -----------------

-prestans tries to make your API as efficient as possible.
+Prestans tries to make your API as efficient as possible.
 Minimizing content size is one of these tricks.
 Complimentary to Attribute Filters (which allows clients to dynamically turn attributes on or off in the response) is response key minification.

 This is particularly useful for large amounts of repetitive data, e.g several hundred order lines.

 Setting the ``Prestans-Minification`` header to ``On`` is all that's required to use this feature.
 This is a per request setting and is set to ``Off`` by default.

-prestans also sends ``Prestans-Minification-Map`` header back containing a one to one map of the original attribute names it's minified counterpart.
+Prestans also sends ``Prestans-Minification-Map`` header back containing a one to one map of the original attribute names it's minified counterpart.

-.. note:: Our Google Closure extensions provides a JSON REST Client, which can automatically unpack minified requests to fully formed prestans client side models.
+.. note:: Our Google Closure extensions provides a JSON REST Client, which can automatically unpack minified requests to fully formed Prestans client side models.

 Serving Binary Content
 ----------------------

-It's perfectly legitimate for your REST handler to return binary content. prestans provides a built in model to assign to your handler's ``VerbConfig``.
+It's perfectly legitimate for your REST handler to return binary content.
+Prestans provides a built in model to assign to your handler's ``VerbConfig``.

-Your handler must return an instance of ``prestans.types.BinaryContent``, and prestans will do what's right to deliver binary content.
+Your handler must return an instance of ``Prestans.types.BinaryContent``, and Prestans will do what's right to deliver binary content.

 Instances of ``BinaryContent`` accept the following parameters:

 * ``mime_type``, the mime type of the file that you are sending back
-* ``file_name``, the filename that prestans is to send back in the HTTP header, this is what the browser thinks the name of the file is.
+* ``file_name``, the filename that Prestans is to send back in the HTTP header, this is what the browser thinks the name of the file is.
 File names can be generated by applications or they might have been stored as meta information when the file was uploaded by the user
-* ``as_attachment``, tells prestans if the file is to be delivered as an attachment (forces the user to save the file) or deliver it inline (generally opens in the browser).
+* ``as_attachment``, tells Prestans if the file is to be delivered as an attachment (forces the user to save the file) or deliver it inline (generally opens in the browser).
 * ``contents``, binary contents that you've read up from disk or generated.

 .. code-block:: python

-    import prestans.types
+    import Prestans.types

     class Download(st.cs.rest.handlers.Base):

-        __parser_config__ = prestans.parser.Config(
+        __parser_config__ = Prestans.parser.Config(
-            GET=prestans.parser.VerbConfig(
+            GET=Prestans.parser.VerbConfig(
-                response_template=prestans.types.BinaryResponse()
+                response_template=Prestans.types.BinaryResponse()
             )
         )